-Overview: The Door is an unparalleled model for youth development, offering a comprehensive range of integrated services within a single site for nearly 11,000 New York City youth each year.
-Our mission is to empower young adults to reach their full potential by providing comprehensive youth development services in a diverse and caring environment.
+The Door empowers young people to reach their full potential by providing comprehensive youth development services in a diverse and caring environment.
 At The Door, youth can access health care and education, mental health counseling and crisis assistance, legal assistance, college preparation services, career development, housing supports, arts, sports and recreational activities, and nutritious meals – all for free and under one roof.
-By providing participants with our suite of integrated services, we seek to provide any motivated young person with the tools, resources, and opportunities needed to successfully transition to adulthood.

-- Oversee outreach, recruitment, and enrollment of new participants into the High School Equivalency Program.
+- Oversee outreach, recruitment, and enrollment of new participants into the program

 - Conduct initial and outgoing assessments and individual and group sessions with participants to develop and achieve benchmarked individualized educational and career goal plans and ensure that they are the right fit for the program